SainathBarbhai/SainathBarbhai.github.io/README.md

 <body>
 <div id="content">
 <header>
-<h1 class="title">Kaushik Kulkarni</h1>
+<h1 class="title">Sainath Barbhai</h1>
 </header><p>
-I am a PhD student at University of Illinois at Urbana-Champaign where I am a part of the <a href="http://scicomp.cs.illinois.edu/">Scientific Computing group</a> in the Computer Science Department.
-I am working with <a href="https://andreask.cs.illinois.edu/">Prof. Andreas Klöckner</a> on <i>Domain Specific Compilers</i> for Numerical
+I am an MS student at the University of Illinois at Urbana-Champaign.
+I am associated with the <a href="https://fengfluidslab.web.illinois.edu/wp/">Feng Research Group</a> conducting fluid mechanics research with a focus on investigating bubble bursting and their implications on aerosols.
+I am working with <a href="https://mechse.illinois.edu/people/profile/jiefeng/">Prof. Jie Feng</a> on Understanding Jetting Dynamics from <i>Compound Bubble Bursting with Viscoelastic Interfaces</i>.
-Methods for PDEs.
 </p>

 <p>
-Before starting out as a PhD Student, I was an undergraduate student at Indian Institute of Technology at Bombay, where I worked on topics related to Computational Fluid Dynamics.
+Before starting out as an MS Student, I was an undergraduate student at University of Mumbai, India studying Mechacaincal Engineering where I worked on topics related to Rocket Propulsion.
 </p>

 <hr>